 Artistic Statement

 I believe in the importance of bringing the sounds of classical voice to new audiences.
 As an artist from rural Ontario, it was by chance that I was exposed to and educated in classical music.
-It is fundamental to my art that every performance features an underlying authenticity that reflects the human experience.
+It is fundamental to my art that every performance features an underlying authenticity that reflects the universal human experience.
 I'm driven to create approachable and accessible spaces in the operatic repertoire, bringing it back to its roots in community and collective experience.
 It is powerful to touch someone who knows and loves opera but to connect with someone like my Dad, who grew up on Johnny Cash and AC/DC, is an opportunity to open doors for another person to enjoy this rich and diverse art.

 "The tender and touching duet of Lucette (Gagner) and Pandolfe (Wallace) in the third act was nuanced singing at its finest"